 This is especially important for B2B companies that earlier relied on an in-person sales network to go talk to customers and keep them happy.

 For B2C companies, it offers a huge opportunity to upsell and cross-sell to customers and keep the brand top of mind.

 At the very least, the sales CRM allows you to automate regular communication to customers and stay in touch so you can keep the brand conversation going and increase brand affinity.

-Now that you know when and why you need a CRM, allow us to introduce you to the Kylas Growth Engine – a sales CRM designed for growing businesses.
-Right from its all-encompassing features to its flat-rate cost plan for unlimited users, Kylas goes above & beyond other sales CRMs to help small businesses.
+Now that you know when and why you need a CRM let us introduce you to the Kylas Growth Engine – a sales CRM designed for growing businesses.
+From its all-encompassing features to its flat-rate cost plan for unlimited users, Kylas goes above & beyond other sales CRMs to help growing businesses.

-As Vikrant Kulkarni, CMO, Meliora Technologies put it, “We have used a couple of CRM tools earlier- Bitrix & Hubspot; I found Kylas UI & UX very user friendly; The team was highly empathetic towards my requirement and we received excellent support; Very easy to use tool and features.”
+As Vikrant Kulkarni, CMO of Meliora Technologies, put it, “We have used a couple of CRM tools earlier- Bitrix & Hubspot; I found Kylas UI & UX very user friendly; The team was highly empathetic towards my requirement, and we received excellent support; Very easy to use tool and features.”

 If you’re ready to take it for a spin, you can sign up for a demo right here!